What Is a Credit Score and How Is It Calculated?

 Your credit reports aren’t necessarily identical, and your credit score may vary depending on which credit report the score is based on.
 Additionally, there are many different credit-scoring models and each may calculate your score in a different way.

 How each of the 5 factors affect your credit score

 Here’s how each of the five factors that comprise your credit score come into play:

 Payment history (35%)

-A derogatory mark’s impact can diminish over time.
-So, even if you’ve had trouble staying on top of your bills in the past, your score can recover.
-Having a recent record of on-time payments can also help improve your score.
+So even if you’ve had trouble staying on top of your bills in the past, your score can recover with good behavior on new or existing accounts.

-The utilization rate is the percentage of your available credit that you’re currently using and it’s one of the most important factors in the credit use category.
-If you have three credit cards that have a combined credit limit of $10,000, and your reported balance on all three cards adds up to $5,000, then you’re utilizing 50 percent of your available credit.
+For example, if you have three credit cards with a combined credit limit of $10,000 and your reported balance on all three cards adds up to $5,000, you’re utilizing 50% of your available credit.

-Your utilization rate is also one of the few credit-scoring factors that you have the power to quickly change.
-Most credit-scoring models only use your most recently reported balances to calculate your utilization rate (in other words, you most recent statement balance).
-As a result, if you can pay down your credit cards or other revolving accounts, you may be able to see a rise in your score within the next month.
+Tip: Your utilization rate is one of the few credit-scoring factors you have the power to change quickly, leading to a credit score boost.
+If you can pay down your credit cards or other revolving accounts, you may be able to see a rise in your score within 30 days.

-One important point to consider is that your utilization rate is calculated based on the balance in your credit report, which may be different than your current balance.
-Credit card issuers tend to report balances around the end of your statement period, which is when they send your statement balance and may be several weeks before your bill’s due date.
+Credit card issuers tend to report balances around the end of your statement period but before your bill’s due date.
 As a result, you may have a high utilization rate even if you pay your bill in full each month and never pay interest.